Scottish Adventures with Rabbie’s Tour

 We began the day by driving the Great Glen Fault Line towards Loch Ness where we admired Urquhart Castle and its incredible setting.

 After a short break we drove towards Eilean Donan Castle, the most photographed castle in Scotland.
-There I got the possibility to pay an entrance fee to go inside and decided not to.
+Visitors have the option to pay an entrance fee to look around inside, but I decided not to.
 Instead I goofed around the castle and listen to the talented bag pipe player.

-After that I walked around the harbor and found a hidden path to relax and enjoy the view on the bay.
+Next, I walked around the harbour and found a hidden path to relax and enjoy the view over the bay.

-Once I gained some strengths back, it was time to explore some of the most famous sceneries of the island: Trotternish Peninsula, The Old Man of Storr, Kilt Rock, and the Quiraing.
-It was breathtaking and wonderful.
+Once I had regained some strength, it was time to explore some of the island’s most famous scenery: Trotternish Peninsula, The Old Man of Storr, Kilt Rock, and the Quiraing.

 That day, the guide informed me that Scotland will soon be 100% green and auto sufficient.
 They keep fighting for their lands and what is right.
-Scotland is, for example, trying to plant back trees all over the country as they’ve all been cut in the past.
+Scotland is, for example, trying to replant trees all over the country as they’ve all been cut in the past.